Motorcycle License in Florida

 Every motorcycle rider must complete a basic motorcycle safety course before obtaining a motorcycle endorsement or motorcycle-only license.
 The course must be one that is approved by the Motorcycle Safety Foundation (MSF).

 The FRTP offers the safety education classes:

-- Basic RiderCourse (BRC): 15 hours of entry-level skills for responsible riding.
+- Basic RiderCourse (BRC): Entry-level skills for responsible riding.
 Training includes starting, stopping, turning, swerving, and cornering.
 Bikes, safety gear, and handbooks are provided.
 You'll need at least a Class E learner's license to sign up.